Carlos Ferrero: Political career

-Ferrero worked for former President Alberto Fujimori, and was elected several times under his party, Cambio 90–New Majority, After he was in disgrace with the government, he passed to the opposition party.
+Ferrero worked for former president Alberto Fujimori, and was elected several times under his party, Cambio 90–New Majority.
+After he was in disgrace with the government, he passed to the opposition party.
 In the 2000 elections, he ran for First Vice President as the running mate of Alejandro Toledo in his Perú Posible ticket but the ticket lost to Alberto Fujimori’s Peru 2000 ticket.
-Nevertheless, he was re-elected to the Congress.
-In late-2000, after the resignation of Fujimori, he ran against Valentín Paniagua for the Presidency of the Peruvian Congress.
+Nevertheless, he was re-elected to Congress.
+In late 2000, after the resignation of Fujimori, he ran against Valentín Paniagua for the Presidency of the Peruvian Congress.
 He lost the election, and Paniagua claimed his position as Interim President of Peru.
 He would then become President of the Congress in 2000, and was reaffirmed in 2001 and 2002 and served until 2003.

 Ferrero became Prime Minister on 15 December 2003.
-On 13 January 2004, he appeared before the Congress of the Republic to present the general policy of the government and ask for the vote of confidence (or also called the investiture).
-Ferrero addressed the congressmen and announced that the government would meet the growing social demands and that it would follow the lines that the Toledo government proposed since July 2001: improving institutions, reducing poverty, strengthening trade and the economy, reform and modernization of the State and fight against corruption.
-Ferrero emphasized the reform of the State to combat corruption, the realignment of public resources.
-Ferrero announced the proposal to modify the Organic Law of the Executive Power, the draft Framework Law of Public Employment, the Law of incompatibilities and prohibitions for the exercise of public function, the law of the Public Employment Remuneration System.
-He also announced that they would promote the simplification of procedures, decentralization, private investment, education, social programs, among others.
-At the end of his presentation, Ferrero raised the question of confidence, which obtained 49 votes in favor, 6 against and 44 abstentions.
+On 13 January 2004, he appeared before the Congress of the Republic to present the general policy of the government and ask for the vote of confidence (also called the investiture).
+Ferrero addressed the congressmen and announced that the government would meet the growing social demands and that it would follow the lines that the Toledo government proposed since July 2001: improving institutions, reducing poverty, strengthening trade and the economy, reform and modernization of the State and fighting against corruption.
+Ferrero emphasized the reform of the State to combat corruption and the realignment of public resources.
+Ferrero announced the proposal to modify the Organic Law of the Executive Power, the draft Framework Law of Public Employment, the Law of Incompatibilities and prohibitions for the exercise of public function, and the law of the Public Employment Remuneration System.
+He also announced that they would promote the simplification of procedures, decentralization, private investment, education, and social programs, among others.
+At the end of his presentation, Ferrero raised the question of confidence, which obtained 49 votes in favour, 6 against and 44 abstentions.

 He resigned abruptly on 11 August 2005, when president Alejandro Toledo appointed Fernando Olivera as Minister of Foreign Affairs.
 He failed to attain re-election in the 2006 elections.